IMPROVE BLOOD CIRCULATION AND LUNG FUNCTION

 The lymphatic system is responsible for waste removal, fluid balance, and immune system response.
 Lymph vessels arise among the capillary beds of the circulatory system, but comprise a separate system that transports stray proteins, waste materials, and extra fluids, filtering the fluid back through the lymph nodes and dumping what remains into the circulatory system at the subclavian veins, under the collarbones.
 The lymphatic system is analogous to a sewage system; an intricate, underground network.
 Lymph, like the blood returning to your heart via the veins, is dependent upon muscular movement and gravity to facilitate its return.
 Because the lymphatic system is a closed pressure system and has one-way valves that keep lymph moving towards the heart, when one turns upside down, the entire lymphatic system is stimulated, thus strengthening your immune system.

-IMPROVE DIGESTIVE SYSTEM
+IMPROVE DIGESTIVE SYSTEM FUNCTION

 The changes in the gravitational pull on the body also affects the abdominal organs.
 When inverted the bowels move more freely and constipation is relieved.
 The pull of gravity on the organs, especially the intestines, creates weight on the abdominal organs and on the diaphragm, this encourages deep breathing, which gently massages the internal organs thus encouraging elimination.